 Finally getting married and starting a new life and family together is one of the most exciting periods in anyone’s life.
 Marriage can turn opening accounts and filing all kinds of documents into romantic testaments to a lifelong partnership.
 When you and your new spouse are planning for your estate, it can feel like you’re really setting out for a long life together.
 For some people these feelings turn out to be completely merited but, unfortunately, sometimes life has other plans.

-Divorce can and does, happen.
+Divorce can and does happen.
 You don’t have to currently be experiencing divorce to prepare for it.
 Even if you’re currently in a happy marriage, divorce is never an impossibility.
 You owe it to yourself to be prepared for any eventuality and know how to conquer whatever curveballs life throws your way.
 Furthermore, should the worst come to pass, there’s a lot to worry about during a divorce and sometimes it’s easier to not deal with what seem like minor issues.
-However, the impact that divorce can have on your estate planning is tremendous, and if you don’t know specifically what needs to be altered then divorce can throw your plans into complete disarray.
+However, the impact that divorce can have on your estate planning is tremendous, and if you don’t know specifically what needs to be altered then the divorce can throw your plans into complete disarray.

 Most people forget to check and update their estate planning documents regularly in general.
 Continuing this laxness during divorce can lead to devastating results.
 An ex who you have no attachment to could end up receiving the bulk of your assets.
-Worse, if you are incapacitated they could be able to override the decisions your family make to keep you healthy.
+Worse, if you are incapacitated they could be able to override the decisions your family makes to keep you healthy.
 That’s why after a divorce it’s so critical to check and update documents.
 Furthermore, you never know when disaster may strike, so you can’t delay correcting every item on your estate planning document list.

 It’s easy to say you need to change your estate plan.
-In reality, many people have incredibly complicated plans with a combination of accounts, wills and trusts.
+In reality, many people have incredibly complicated plans with a combination of accounts, wills, and trusts.
 Poring over so many documents and finding out exactly what needs to change is a difficult proposition.
-As previously mentioned though, this difficulty is rivalled by the tremendous importance of making the change.
+As previously mentioned though, this difficulty is rivaled by the tremendous importance of making the change.
 We want to help you make sure your true wishes are preserved and that divorce can’t throw a wrench into the works.
 That’s why we invite you to keep reading as we explore the intersection of divorce and estate planning.